-By default, blackbox is configured so that all MIDI channels can trigger pads and sequences.
-You can configure a specific channel by setting the GlobalMIDI parameter on the TOOLS screen.
+Blackbox has a GlobalMIDI parameter that defines which MIDI channel can trigger pads and sequences.
+By default, this value is set to Omni, which means that it will respond to all MIDI channels.
+You can configure a specific channel by changing the value of the GlobalMIDI parameter on the TOOLS screen.